 - social sciences

 - health and wellness

-In addition to vocational education and training, you can also apply to upper secondary school after comprehensive school.
-You can also complete a double degree by studying at a vocational institute and upper secondary school at the same time.
-Read more about upper secondary schools on the InfoFinland page Upper secondary school .
+In addition to vocational education and training, you can also apply to general upper secondary school after comprehensive school.
+You can also complete a double degree by studying at a vocational institute and general upper secondary school at the same time.
+Read more about general upper secondary schools on the InfoFinland page General upper secondary school.

 Studying in vocational education and training

 At the beginning of your studies, a personal competence development plan (HOKS) is drawn up for you.
 The plan includes a list of the skills you already have, as well as what and how you will study further.
 The plan will also indicate what support you need during your studies.

 In vocational education and training, studying is flexible.
 You move at your own pace and study time is influenced, for example, by whether you have previously acquired learning and how quickly you learn new things.
 You can complete studies in different ways and in different environments.
 You can study, for example, at the workplace, at an educational institute or online.
 You can complete an entire qualification or only parts of the qualification.